cedx/akismet.js/README.md

 });

 client.checkComment(comment, function(err, isSpam) {
   console.log(isSpam ?
-'The comment is marked as spam.' : 'The comment is marked as ham.')
+'The comment is marked as spam.' : 'The comment is marked as ham.');
 });
 ```